ESA-APEx/apex_documentation/interoperability/algohosting.md

 | **PROV-REQ-15** | Executables shall offer a non-interactive command line interface, and an API for integration into a larger codebase.                                                                                                                                                                                                                                                                   |
 +-----------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 : Interoperability requirements for algorithm providers {#tbl-algohosting}{tbl-colwidths="[20,80]"}

+### Parameter naming & typing best practices

+APEx proposes to also align parameter names and types.
+This is most easily explained by an example: a parameter named 'bounding_box', 'bbox', 'aoi', 'spatial_extent' probably means the same thing, but without common conventions, it is very likely that algorithms will select one of the variants at random.
+This will make the eventual algorithm library harder to use.

+At time of writing, the actual conventions have not yet been defined, as this only becomes relevant when the first algorithms reach a state where they can be published with a fixed interface.

+### Licensing requirements

+For services to be hosted & curated, APEx requires the ability to regularly execute the service.
+For fully open source algorithms, for instance licensed under the Apache 2.0 license, this is not a problem.
+For algorithms with a more restrictive license, or that depend on artifacts such as trained machine learning models, the algorithm provider needs to be able to license APEx to execute the service without incurring extra costs beyond the normal resource usage.
+Without such a license, automated benchmarking & testing provided by APEx may need to be disabled for the service in question.